mrblomblo/blombooru/README.md

     source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
     pip install -r requirements.txt
     ```

+    > [!NOTE]
+    > If you plan to use an Nvidia GPU for AI tagging, install the CUDA requirements file instead (`requirements-cuda.txt`).
+You will also need the appropriate Nvidia drivers and CUDA toolkit installed on your host system.

 3. **Create a PostgreSQL database**
     Create a new database and a user with permissions for that database.
 Blombooru will handle creating the necessary tables.